silvester legal logo

 Role of the Term Sheet

-Even though a term sheet is not legally binding, it is still a very important document because it sets the terms of an investment deal.
+Even though a Term Sheet is not legally binding, it plays a crucial role in the investment process as it sets the foundational terms of the deal.

 Types of Term Sheets